Skip to main content

 One of the major appeals of cruising is the all-inclusive food.
 Who doesn't love to be able to eat whatever they want, whenever they want without racking up a bill?

 That being said, skip the buffet on embarkation day.
-Don't worry-- you'll have plenty of opportunities to try it throughout your sailing if you so choose.
+Don't worry—you'll have plenty of opportunities to try it throughout your sailing if you choose.
+Other relaxed venues serve lunch, so you can spend less time fighting crowds and waiting in line.

 15. Don't rely on the buffet for breakfast, either